 No. Carry on as normal.
 If you find the periods painful, regular exercise sometimes helps.
 Periods are not dirty; they are a normal part of a woman's life.
 You can go swimming, have a bath, etc. You may prefer to use tampons if you enjoy swimming.

 The female hormones (oestrogen and progesterone) have other effects which you may notice apart from causing periods.
 For example, the texture of the mucus in your vagina changes at different times of your cycle.
 Your vagina tends to be drier, and the mucus thicker, in the first half of your cycle.
 Shortly after ovulation, when progesterone levels rise, the vaginal mucus becomes thinner, more watery and slippery.
 It becomes thicker again towards your next period as the progesterone level falls.

 Progesterone may also cause water retention in various parts of your body.
-Your breasts may become slightly bigger or tender, and your tummy (abdomen) may swell a little before a period.
-You may feel irritable before a period, which is usually hormone-related.
+Your breasts may become slightly bigger or tender and your tummy (abdomen) may swell a little before a period.
+You may feel irritable before a period, which may be due to the hormone changes.
 To have such symptoms before a period is normal.
 Sometimes the symptoms prior to periods can be more severe.
 This is then called premenstrual syndrome or premenstrual tension.
-(This is dealt with in more detail in a separate leaflet called Premenstrual Syndrome).
+See separate leaflet called Premenstrual Syndrome for more details.

 Some symptoms relating to periods

 In general, if you have a change from your usual pattern that lasts for several periods, it may be abnormal.
 You should see a doctor if this occurs.

 Heavy periods (menorrhagia)

 This is common.
 It is difficult to measure blood loss accurately.
 Periods are considered heavy if they are affecting your life and causing problems.
 For example if you: